- Things to Consider Before Buying an RC Car

 Think of all the things you could get done!

 This RC car is perfect for use on any smooth surface, indoor or out.
-Using the joystick to move the vehicle in any direction is a breeze.
-The top speed is around 20 mph, so you won’t see the thing fly off into neverland.
+Using the control to move the vehicle in any direction is a breeze.
+With top speeds around 20 mph, it’s fast, but not fast enough to handle.

 The best part is that the car comes with a bonus rechargeable battery and charger so you can double your driving time right away.

 The car itself is built of sturdy plastic that can take a beating.
-It is a 1/14 scale version of the real Lamborghini Veneno!
-The doors open, the engine roars, and the lights even work too!
+It is a 1/24 scale version of the real Lamborghini Veneno!
+The engine roars and the lights even work too!

 If you’re looking for a remote controlled car that your kid can enjoy, then look no further.
+This is the best of the electric RC cars for kids.
 Make sure they are six years or older first though.

 The Best RC Car for Beginners

 What can I say, the Traxxas Slash Pro 2WD Short-Course Truck is a force to be reckoned with.
-Not only does this beast go 30+ mph, it’s nearly indestructible as well.
+Not only does this beast go 30+ mph, but it’s also nearly indestructible as well.

 The Traxxas Slash Pro is a 2WD short-course truck.
 It measures in at 24.8 x 9 x 11.9 inches and weighs around 9 pounds.
 And this thing can take a beating.